AlyceBrady/ramp/application/docs/rampDocs/RampUserManual.md

 [VERY EARLY, VERY DRAFTY NOTES]

+May be able to get quite a bit from the Word documents created for Njala, circa June 2012.

 Describe the major activities or types of pages within Ramp:

 Logging in and setting/changing your password.